DEDEM: Discontinuity Embedded Deep Energy Method for solving fracture mechanics problems: Maximum circumferential stress criterion

 \section{Maximum circumferential stress criterion}

-After obtaining the SIFs, the propagation direction of the crack can be determined by fracture criterion.
+{B.\arabic{equation}} {B.\arabic{figure}} {B.\arabic{table}} After obtaining the SIFs, the propagation direction of the crack can be determined by fracture criterion.
 In this paper, the maximum circumferential stress criterion is applied.
 The asymptotic near-tip circumferential stress takes the following form:

-The criterion assume that the crack will propagate from its tip in a direction $\sigma_c$ where the $\sigma_{\theta}$ reaches maximum.
+where $r$ and $\theta$ are the local polar coordinates to the crack tip.
+The criterion assume that the crack will propagate from its tip in a direction $\theta_c$ where the $\sigma_{\theta}$ reaches maximum.
 The maximum circumferential stress satisfies the following expression:

 Then $\theta_c$ can be given by:

 Solving this equation gives: